magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/users/management.md

 ### Step-by-Step Guide to Updating Display Name

-Here’s how to update a user’s display name using the `UpdateUserDisplayName` method:
+Here's how to update a user's display name using the `UpdateUserDisplayName` method:

 **Step 1: Retrieving User Profile Information**

-Before making changes, you must retrieve the user’s current profile information.
+Before making changes, you must retrieve the user's current profile information.
 This can be done using methods like `GetProfileByUserId` to ensure you have the correct user data.

 **Step 2: Modifying the Display Name**

-Once you have the user’s profile, allow them to modify the display name to their desired value.
+Once you have the user's profile, allow them to modify the display name to their desired value.

 **Step 3: Sending an Update Request**